nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/user/itam/device.md

 It's possible for a machine to be inventoried and have the report passed to the [inventory endpoint](../api.md#inventory-reports).
 This report will update the device within the interface and provides the option to use scheduled inventory gathering to keep the device up to date.

+Inventory processing is conducted by a background worker.
+As soon as the inventory is uploaded, the inventory processing is added to the background worker queue.
+Further information about the background worker can be found within its [documentation](../core/index.md#background-worker)

+!!! tip
+    Inventory not uploading? review the task logs by navigating to `Settings -> Application -> Task Logs`

 The report can contain the following information:

 - device: